cypress-io/cypress-docker-images/base/README.md

 # cypress/base

 Main images that include all operating system dependencies necessary to run Cypress, **but NOT the test runner itself**.
+See [cypress/included](../included) images if you need pre-installed Cypress in the image.

 Each tag is in a sub folder, named after Node version or OS it is built on.